NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Optical data

 \subsection{The nature of the extended object around the ULX}

 The centre of the extended object is offset from the ULX position by about $0.06\arcsec$.
-The object is asymmetric, its FWHM size is $0.23\arcsec \times 0.16\arcsec$ and slightly decreases from the WFC3/F438W to ACS/F606W, F814W images (surrounding stars have sizes of $0.08\arcsec$ and $0.10\arcsec$ in WFC3 and ACS images respectively).
-This corresponds to a linear size of approximately $7 \times 5$ pc at the galaxy distance of 6.8~Mpc.
-In the other filters the object is much fainter or completely invisible which makes it impossible to investigate its structure.
+The object is asymmetric, its FWHM size is about $0.23\arcsec \times 0.16\arcsec$ and slightly decreases from the WFC3/F438W to ACS/F606W and F814W images (surrounding stars have sizes of $0.08\arcsec$ and $0.10\arcsec$ in the WFC3 and ACS images, respectively).
+This corresponds to a linear size of approximately $7 \times 5$ pc at the galaxy distance 6.8~Mpc.
+In the other filters, the object is much fainter or completely invisible which makes it impossible to investigate its structure.

-Although above we referred to the extended source as a stellar cluster hosting the ULX, actually it could also be a nebula or background galaxy.
-The presence of four galaxies in the area around the ULX (see colour HST image, Fig.~\ref{fig:HST_colour}) prompted us to check the nature of the object more carefully.
+Although above we referred to the extended source as a stellar cluster possible hosting the ULX, actually it could also be a nebula or a background galaxy.
+The presence of four galaxies in the area around the ULX (see the colour HST image, Fig.~\ref{fig:HST_colour}) prompted us to check the nature of the object more carefully.
 Some of these galaxies (at least G1 and G4 in Fig.~\ref{fig:HST_colour}) look distorted by tidal forces, which suggests that all these galaxies may belong to a single group.
-The nearest to X-1 galaxy designated as G1 was studied by \cite{Avdan2016}.
-The authors have identified in its optical spectrum the [O~II] $\lambda$3727 emission line, absorption lines Fe\,{\sc i} $\lambda\lambda$3734,3746, Ca\,{\sc ii}~K and Balmer lines from H11 to H${\delta}$; this allowed to measure the redshift of z~=~0.359.
-A bright nucleus-like source in the centre of the G2 galaxy coincides well with the X-ray source that considered in Sec.~2 as a possible AGN.
-The remaining residuals between positions of the X-ray source and the G2 nucleus after applying astrometric corrections does not exceed 0.12$\arcsec$, which is within the uncertainty of the source position in the Chandra image.
-For the distance z=0.359 the X-ray flux from the source corresponds to a typical for AGN luminosity of $6\times10^{42}$~egs/s.
-The obtained X-ray to optical flux ratio is also quite normal for AGN.
-We found $\log{(F_X/F_V)} = 0.44$\footnote{We used the relation $\log{(F_X/F_V)} = \log{F_X} + m_V/2.5 + 5.37$, where $F_X$ is the observed X-ray flux in the 0.3\,--\,3.5~keV band and $m_V$ is the visual magnitude \citep{Maccacaro1988galaxiesEinstein}.} while usually observed values are in range from -1 to 1.7 \citep{Maccacaro1988galaxiesEinstein,Aird2010AGNLxLopt}.
+The galaxy nearest to X-1 designated as G1 was studied by \cite{Avdan2016}.
+The authors have identified in its optical spectrum the [O~II] $\lambda$3727 emission line, absorption lines Fe\,{\sc i} $\lambda\lambda$3734,3746, Ca\,{\sc ii}~K and Balmer lines from H11 to H${\delta}$; this allowed them to measure the redshift z~=~0.359.